Hazard Analysis Critical Control Point: Application

 Consequent to the promulgation of US Seafood Regulation on HACCP on 18 December 1995, it became mandatory that every processor exporting to USA to comply with HACCP with effect from 18.12.1997.
 The Marine Products Export Development Authority of India (MPEDA) constituted an HACCP Cell in early 1996 to assist the Indian seafood industry in the effective implementation of HACCP.
 Technical personnel of MPEDA are trained in India and abroad on various aspects of HACCP including HACCP Audit.
-Seafood Exporters Association of India has eight regional offices to monitor compliance and members use the latest sustainable aquaculture practices and a high-tech hatchery that provides disease-resistant baby shrimp and fingerlings to its own farm, and to hundreds of farmers who supply raw shrimp to major brands Falcon Marine, Devi Seafoods, Ananda Group, Gadre Marine and Mukka Seafood.